C0deZLee/MultiprocessWordCounter/README.md

 ## Discription
-*	Our C program: wordc-mp.c is --- lines long.
-*	It uses a linked list of structures to organize words.
+*	Our C program uses a linked list of structures to organize words.
 The main function tokenizes the words in the file and counts them with functions.
 The parent process creates the children and the tokens are divided equally among the number of processes.
 Once the children are done with the tokens, they use pipes to transfer the word and word count seperately to the parent.

 ## Difficulties:
 * We were not very familiar with pipes.
 Learning more about pipes, read(), write(), and file descriptors took a lot of time.